Making Dollhouse Miniature Carpets

 The simplest way to make a dollhouse carpet is to print one out using a photo of a real carpet, then to glue the paper rug to a piece of cardboard to make it more sturdy.
 The advantage of this method is that it’s quick and relatively easy, but it’s also less realistic than other methods because the carpet will be flat and won’t have a texture.

-Images for carpets can be found online, or you can use pictures from the pages of old books.
+Images for carpets and flooring can be found online, or you can use pictures from the pages of old books.

 Images that you find online may not be free for commercial use, though, so be careful not to sell anything that you make from downloaded photos unless you own the copyright for them.